zephyrproject-rtos/zephyr/doc/reference/kbuild/kbuild_kconfig.rst

   apply to the entire build system.

-* The Kconfig file at the :file:`kernel` directory contains the general configuration related to the micro- and the nanokernel.
+* The Kconfig file at the :file:`kernel` directory contains the general configuration related to the core kernel.

 * The Kconfig file at the :file:`drivers` directory organizes the inclusion of the various Kconfig files needed for each supported driver in the system.